AIA’s founder explains our approach to healing of the mind, body and soul

 Addiction is a disease that not only physically rewires the brain, but has further, often disastrous effects on the entire body.
 The physical effects of addiction can be severe.
 Depending on the substance in question, they may include fatigue, weakness, soreness, nausea and beyond.
 Meanwhile, actually withdrawing from drug or alcohol use can be intensely painful—so much so that, when attempted outside the context of clinical care, detox and withdrawal can sometimes cause an individual to reach for perilously high doses of a drug, just to soothe their pain.
 This is how so many fatal overdoses happen.

 At Above It All, however, we are vigilant in ensuring the total physical health and safety of our clients.
-This includes medically supervised detox, but also ongoing activities to help strengthen and restore the body.
-Our tranquil environment makes it easy for clients to get outside and get active, and our team fully supports this kind of healthy lifestyle.
+This includes not only medically supervised detox from one of our facility partners, but also ongoing activities to help strengthen and restore the body.
+The tranquil environment makes it easy for clients to get outside and get active, and our team fully supports this kind of healthy lifestyle.

 Finally, Above It All seeks to bring peace and healing to the soul.
 Many of our clients express that they have felt a sense of spiritual death, or of great loss.
 Actually, those who go through addiction often find that their sense of self-worth and their ability to connect with others are severely compromised.
 We seek to help our clients rebuild that confidence, and to find some tranquility within themselves.